kubeflow/website/content/en/docs/started/installing-kubeflow.md

   </table>
 </div>

+{{% alert title="Warning" color="warning" %}}
+Packaged distributions of are developed and supported by their respective maintainers.

+The open-source Kubeflow community does not currently endorse or certify any distribution.
+{{% /alert %}}

 <a id="manifests"></a>
 ## Manifests

+The <a href="https://github.com/kubeflow/community/tree/master/wg-manifests">Manifests Working Group</a> is responsible for aggregating the authoritative manifests of each official Kubeflow component.
+While these manifests are intended to be the base of packaged distributions, advanced users may choose to install them directly by following <a href="https://github.com/kubeflow/manifests">these instructions</a>.

 {{% alert title="Warning" color="warning" %}}
 Installing kubeflow from the manifests is intended for advanced users, the Kubeflow community will not support environment-specific issues.

 If you need support, please consider using a packaged distribution of Kubeflow.
 {{% /alert %}}

-The <a href="https://github.com/kubeflow/community/tree/master/wg-manifests">Manifests Working Group</a> is responsible for aggregating the authoritative manifests of each official Kubeflow component.
-While these manifests are intended to be the base of packaged distributions, advanced users may choose to install them directly by following <a href="https://github.com/kubeflow/manifests">these instructions</a>.

 <a id="next-steps"></a>
 ## Next steps